 For further information about how Pixieset collects and processes personal data please visit the Pixieset website.

 Occasionally emails will be sent out with album discounts or promotional offers relating to other photography shoots.

 Please email [email protected] if you do not wish to be included in this.
 Your personal details will never be passed on to third parties for external marketing purposes.

 Other than those third parties mentioned in this Policy and listed below, J S Robertson Photography shall not pass your personal data to any third party.

 Your personal data may, subject to my obligations to comply with data protection legislation, be shared with the following third parties:

 – Pixieset Media Inc;

-– Studio Ninja, CRM software for contract and invoice management;
+– Sprout Studio, CRM software for contract and invoice management;

 – Second photographers who join me on wedding shoots and need information to be able to do their job;